MCMC Methods for Functions: Modifying Old Algorithms to Make Them Faster: Computational Illustrations

 The figures that follow in this section are taken from what are termed \emph{identical twin} experiments in the data assimilation community: the same approximation of the model described above to simulate the data is also used for evaluation of $\Phi$ in the statistical algorithm in the calculation of the likelihood of $u_0$ given the data, with the same assumed covariance structure of the observational noise as was used to simulate the data.

-Since the domain is the two dimensional torus, the evolution of the velocity field can be solved exactly for a truncated Fourier series, and in the numerics that follow we truncate this to $100$ unknowns.
-In the case of the Lagrangian data, we integrate the trajectories \eqref{eq:lag} using an Euler scheme with time step $\Delta t = 0.01$.
+Since the domain is the two-dimensional torus, the evolution of the velocity field can be solved exactly for a truncated Fourier series, and in the numerics that follow we truncate this to $100$ unknowns, as we have found the results to be robust to further refinement.
+In the case of the Lagrangian data, we integrate the trajectories (\ref{eqlag}) using an Euler scheme with time step $\Delta t = 0.01$.
 In each case we will give the values of $N$ (number of spatial observations, or particles) and $M$ (number of temporal observations) that were used.
 The observation stations (Eulerian data) or initial positions of the particles (Lagrangian data) are evenly spaced on a grid.
-The $M$ observation times are evenly spaced, with the final observation time given by $T_M=1$.
+The $M$ observation times are evenly spaced, with the final observation time given by $T_M=1$ for Lagrangian observations and $T_M=0.1$ for Eulerian.
 The true initial condition $u$ is chosen randomly from the prior distribution.